 Cyclades AlterPathTM KVM is a family of CAT5-based keyboard-video-mouse switches designed to provide you an easy and secure way to manage remote servers from a desktop unit.
-KVM provides you full access and control of GUI-based servers (e.g., Windows NT or Windows Server 2003) through a dedicated channel or over the network.
+KVM provides you full access and control of any server or workstation (e.g., Windows NT, Windows Server 2003, Windows 9.x, Linux, etc.) through a dedicated channel.